 The Council has entered into a number of long-term contracts for services that have been outsourced to service providers.
 These often involve the transfer of Council employees to the new service provider.
 Employees' rights are protected under the provision in the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).
 However, pension rights are not fully covered within the TUPE regulations.
 For contracts with non-public bodies the responsibility for pension obligations remains with the sponsoring body.
-This guarantee means that if an admitted body fails to pay its pension obligations to Lancashire County Pension Fund then the Council will be responsible for taking on those obligations.
+This guarantee means that if an admitted body fails to pay its pension obligations.
 The risk of default is considered to be small and a provision is included in the accounts to recognise this risk.